Japan PM Kishida's coalition keeps majority with fewer seats | Politics

 - Japan

-Japanese Prime Minister Fumio Kishida's governing coalition kept a majority in a parliamentary election on Sunday but was expected to lose some seats in a setback for his weeks-old government grappling with a coronavirus-battered economy and regional security challenges, according to preliminary results.
+Japanese Prime Minister Fumio Kishida's coalition kept a comfortable majority in Sunday's parliamentary election despite losing some seats as his weeks-old government grapples with a coronavirus-battered economy and regional security challenges.

-Kishida's Liberal Democratic Party and its junior coalition partner Komeito together have won 274 seats as of late Sunday, with some 40 seats still undecided, in the 465-member lower house, the more powerful of Japan's two-chamber Diet, public broadcaster NHK reported.
-The LDP has also won a single majority at 247 seats, with Komeito gaining 27 seats, according to NHK.
-Their combined strength has exceeded a parliamentary majority of 233 and also “an absolute majority” of 261 seats — a level that allows the ruling bloc to control all parliamentary committees and easily ram through legislations.
-But it also showed a loss from 305 seats previously.
-The LDP losses included those held by influential party members, such as secretary general Akira Amari, which may possibly require shuffling of key posts.
+Kishida's Liberal Democratic Party and its junior coalition partner Komeito together won 293 seats, according to final but not yet official results.
+That's well above the majority of 233 in the 465-member lower house, the more powerful of Japan's two-chamber Diet, where they previously had 305 seats.

+The LDP lost 15 seats from its pre-election share, but the 261 seats it won are “an absolute majority” — a level that allows the party and its ruling bloc to control all parliamentary committees and easily ram through legislation.

-Kishida, 64, was elected prime minister on October 4 after winning the leadership race in his ruling party, and dissolved the lower house only 10 days after taking office.
-The party's conservative leaders saw him as a safe status-quo successor to Yoshihide Suga and his influential predecessor Shinzo Abe.
+Kishida, 64, dissolved the lower house only 10 days after taking office on Oct.
+4. He had won the leadership race in his ruling party because the party's conservative leaders saw him as a safe status-quo successor to Yoshihide Suga and his influential predecessor Shinzo Abe.

-Exit polls were more or less in line with media predictions.
-Official results were expected by early Monday.
+Five opposition parties together lost 10 seats as their strategy of unifying candidates in most single-seat constituencies backfired, apparently because the Japanese Community Party was included in their united front.
+The largest opposition, the Constitutional Democratic Party of Japan lost 13 seats to 96, and the communists lost two seats, retreating to 12.

+A big winner was the rightwing Ishin, or the Japan Innovation Party, which nearly quadrupled its seats to 41, rising to the third biggest party.
+Despite the party's previous stance close to the LDP, its growing criticism of both the ruling and opposition blocs catered to voters who wanted a change from the LDP but found the opposition bloc uncomfortable, experts say.

 Opposition leaders complain that recent LDP governments have widened the gap between rich and poor, did not support the economy during the pandemic and stalled gender equality and diversity initiatives.
 Japan this year ranked 120th in the World Economic Forum's 156-nation gender-gap ranking.